Types of Degrees Sociology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Sociology, too.
-About 2.8% of those with this major are international students.
+Sociology appeals to people across the globe.
+About 3.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea